ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 {% include toc %}

+## NOTA PARA LA PROXIMA:
+Creo que debo quitar lo que no estoy convencido que puse en los titulos, dejar los pasos de design desicions cortos, pero una referencia con la explicacion de los mismos a otro post, Y dejar la parte de tech, donde hablo sobre que tech usar, y custom vs vendors

+## Systems help!
+My wife needs her fix!
+My wife and I came out of the dentist office.
+She went for a check-in but they had to operate, she ended up druged, and desoriented.

+"Make sure she takes this drug in the next hour or so, else the pain will bring her to tears once the sedative wears off, there is a pharmacy right in front of the building, but you know, lately patient have told me the drug is hard to find"

+The drug was a common one, but our political and in consequence economical situation was starting to be uncommon.
+We went to the pharmacy, no luck, then to the next one... same luck... none!

+Time was running out, and then she grabed me and told me...
+"Use the web page we developed for god's sake!!
+It's starting to hurt!!"...
+Riiiight, I had forgotten about that one...

 ## The sacredness of time

 Man is ill equiped to manage time, however, time is the most important resource in your life, and in your business.

-**Capital resource**
+Traditionally, business theory teaches us that there are 3 types of resources: Capital, People and Time.
+Let's break it down:

+**Capital**
-> We long ago should have learned that it is the demand for capital, rather than the supply thereof, which sets the limit to economic growth and activity
+> Time is also a unique resource.
+Of the other major resources, money is actually quite plentiful.We long ago should have learned that it is the demand for capital, rather than the supply thereof, which sets the limit to economic growth and activity

 *Source: [The Effective Executive](https://www.amazon.com/Effective-Executive-Definitive-Harperbusiness-Essentials/dp/0060833459) by Peter F. Drucker*

-**Human resource**
+**People**

-And regarding people, we can always hire people, even though good people are hard to find.
+> And regarding people, we can always hire people, even though good people are hard to find.

 **But Time!
 Time is unique!**